axibase/atsd/api/meta/replacement-table/update.md

 Updates records and metadata of the specified replacement table.

-Unlike the [replace method](create-or-replace.md), records and metadata that are **not** specified in the request are left unchanged.
+Unlike the [replace method](create-or-replace.md), records and metadata that are **not** specified by the request remain unchanged.

-Similarly, fields that are set to `null` are ignored and are left unchanged.
+Similarly, fields set to `null` remain unchanged.

-If content type is JSON, both metadata (including `name`) and records may be updated.
-If content type is CSV, only records update is possible.
+If content type is JSON, request may update both metadata, such as  `name`, and records.
+If content type is CSV, request updates only records.

 ## Request